omari-kd/Environmental-Impact-on-Food-Production/README.md

 3Rd Quartile: 75% of food require 24.83 m²

-Maximum: Food products require almost 185 m² per 100g protein which is massively higher than the rest (likely beef).
+Maximum: Food products require almost 185 m² per 100g protein, which is massively higher than the rest (likely beef).

 #### Box plot to detect outliers in Greenhouse Gas Emissions (kg CO₂-eq per 100g protein)

 ![image](https://github.com/user-attachments/assets/e7c25b8d-f17a-4e3f-bf7f-be323bb1fad1)

 The box plot compares greenhouse gas emissions by category.
 The box is for animal and plant-based food that are quite similar.
-Both categories have high emission outliers, but the most extreme values is in the plant-based category (one point above 70 kg CO₂-eq).
+Both categories have high emission outliers, but the most extreme values are in the plant-based category (one point above 70 kg CO₂-eq).
 There's also an outlier in the animal-based category at 50 kg CO₂-eq.

 #### Box plot to detect outliers in Land Use (m² per 100g protein)